We're speaking at CharityComms

 UX and CRO Specialist Stephen Courtney will explain how behavioural science makes giving addictive.

-The Generosity Bug: How Behavioral Science Makes Giving Addictive
+The Generosity Bug: How Behavioural Science Makes Giving Addictive

 Behavioural science has allowed nonprofits to multiply their donations and increase the average amount given by up to 30%.
 However, over half of new donors never return to make regular contributions, meaning good causes miss out on the vast majority of their lifetime value.